johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 For quantization to 8-bit integer precision, measurements on the network during inference needs to be performed.
 Thus, the conversion process does not only require the model but also input data samples, which are provided using a data generator.
 These input data samples need to be of the FP32 data type.
-Running the script below converts a specified SavedModel to a Tensorflow Lite model, given that the dataset generator is defined such that it yields data samples that fits our model's inputs.
+Running the script below converts a specified SavedModel to a Tensorflow Lite model, given that the dataset generator function in the script is defined such that it yields data samples that fits our model's inputs.

-This script is located in [env/convert_model.py](env/convert_model.py).
+This script is located in [/env/convert_model.py](env/convert_model.py).
 We use it to convert our model by executing it with our model path, dataset path and output path supplied as arguments:
 ```sh
 python convert_model.py -i /env/models/saved_model -d /env/data/images/val2017 -o /env/models/converted_model.tflite
 ```